beesEX/be/README.md

 npm start
 ```

-To start the project just run: `npm run development`.
+You also can start the server in development mode: `npm run development`.
 This command will start application on port `3001` and will automatically restart whenever you change any file in `./src` directory.

 ### Explanations of the files structure